arizonaCameraLab/ASDP_Render_Module/README.md

-      or another light in the environment.** Find the pixel location of the center using an image display program and ensure that its location matches the optimized target location (it is important to check an image from each camera to ensure that the threshold is reliably skipping other locations because if this gets off then the entire calibration procedure will fail).
-Turn off or cover any other spurious sources that are capturing the target estimation.  **Note:** It may be necessary to loop back to the *Target_Calibration_Make_Scan* step, using the optimized file as the new input file, to produce a better estimate of the target lateral positions using new scan data.
+      or another light in the environment.** Find the pixel location of the center using an image display program and ensure that its location matches the optimized target location (it is important to check an image from each camera to ensure that the threshold is reliably skipping other locations because if this gets off then the entire calibration procedure will fail).  **Note:** It may be necessary to loop back to the *Target_Calibration_Make_Scan* step, using the optimized file as the new input file, to produce a better estimate of the target lateral positions using new scan data.
 - **Estimate camera parameters and distortion:**